rhayman/ephysiopy/docs/api/ephysiopy/common/binning/index.rst

       :param tol: Tolerance below which values are set to 0.
       :type tol: float

-      :returns: **data** -- The data in A with the maps replaced by autocorrelograms
+      :returns: The data in A with the maps replaced by autocorrelograms
       :rtype: BinnedData